 During an episode, a person is likely to feel fairly good, and be highly productive in terms of functioning.
 The person may not feel that anything is wrong, but family and friends may recognize the mood swings and/or changes in activity levels.

-Connecting to Treatment Support For Bipolar
+Connecting to Treatment Support for Bipolar

 The opinions and views of our guest contributors are shared to provide a broad perspective of addictions.
-These are not necessarily the views of Addiction Hope, but an effort to offer discussion of various issues by different concerned individuals.
+These are not necessarily the views of Addiction Hope, but an effort to offer a discussion of various issues by different concerned individuals.

-We at Addiction Hope understand that addictions result from a combination of environmental and genetic factors.
+We at Addiction Hope understand that addictions result from multiple physical, emotional, environmental, and genetic factors.
 If you or a loved one are suffering from an addiction, please know that there is hope for you, and seek immediate professional help.

 Published on AddictionHope.com